park-jeongwoong/web_scraping/README.md

 Because I draw a design about combination of Computer Science, Data Science and, Finance.

 It will be released as another repo soon.

-In short, This repo would be the first step for my full-scale project.